DryPeng/clashT/README.md

 </p>

 > [!NOTE]
 > This is not the [original *Clash*](https://github.com/Dreamacro/clash).
 This repositories is currently trying maintained.
 For convenience, *ClashT* is a new repositories.

+> [!NOTE]
+> Do you want to contribute?
+Just PR

 ## Features